pidmindiz/pidmindiz/README.md

 <p align='justify'>First!
 Call me pid 😄.
 I have been a developer since I was 16 years old when you had to do your own function to the ajax.
 I love the future, it's getting easier to program and it always comes with new challenges.</p>

-<p align='justify'>Currently working on the world of automated deliveries.
-My recently project is about automated deliveries for rural areas.
+<p align='justify'>Currently working on Gacela Delivery.
 I’m learning docker, kubernets and how to know improve my personal brand on the web. </p>

 <p align='justify'>⚡ Fun fact: I have been programming for 16 years and only in 2022 have I improved my github profile.
 Thanks to PLATZI 😄</p>